6 Steps to Great Sounding and Looking Live Streams and Podcasts

 Live streaming uses a variable bit rate (VBR), what that means is: as bandwidth changes the audio quality will change as well.
 Therefore having a “hard-wired” connection is paramount to ensuring that your quality stays optimal throughout your stream or cast.

-It is always a good idea to turn your video recording device on prior to live broadcasting, not only to ensure that you have a quality video stream, but also to ensure that you have decent lighting for your “set”.
+It is always a good idea to turn your video recording device on prior to live broadcasting, not only to ensure that you have a great looking, high quality video stream, but also to ensure that you have decent lighting for your “set”.
 Lighting is paramount, but is often forgotten.
 For home streams and casts, additional lighting may be needed to provide a professional edge to your sets look.
 If pro lighting isn’t something you’re ready to invest in, consider desk lamps, windows with sunlight or other sources of light to give your audience a nice view of your beautiful face.
 A few cost effective options can also be found, like this IlluminEssence light bulb set from Monster, made to fit a standard light socket.
 A set comes with two bulbs and a remote remote that has been paired to the bulbs, to control their color.
 These can be added to any existing lamp in your home or office, to add a bit of a color wash to your streaming/casting “set”.

 It is critical to take the necessary step of picking out a microphone or microphones, that will suit your needs/application.
 A common misstep that many make while getting started, is using a “built in” microphone on their laptop or cellular phone.
 These microphones pick up a large swath of the ambient noise in the room and oftentimes, using these microphones make you sound reverberant or distant.
 Instead, we want to make sure that your sound is professional!
-If you’re podcasting, consider your favorite radio personality’s voice, and how nice it always sounds.
+If you’re creating podcasts, consider your favorite radio personality’s voice, and how nice it always sounds.
 If you’re live streaming a concert, consider the way a normal live show is mic’d, and apply the same logic.
 Every instrument has a proximal mic or direct source mic to allow for a very clean final product.
 These same principles apply to the virtual world too!
 You wouldn’t simply toss a microphone in the middle of a room, and expect everything to sound optimal, would you?
 Doing it this way makes sounds unintelligible and distant, and thus unprofessional to your audience.
 Therefore proper usage of microphones is an essential part of internet broadcasting.
 For example: If you are using a vocal microphone and a guitar microphone, mic both audio sources respectively with a microphone that sends each mics signal to a mixer.
 Running the mics into a mixer and blending them together with effects (when possible), will produce a much better final product for your end listener to enjoy, while also ensuring that you have professional sounding audio.
 If you are using a digital mixing console, most are equipped with a USB out port that can be used as an audio interface for streaming.
 This will vastly speed up and make the process less complicated, for those of you fortunate enough to have one of these consoles.

 Run a Test: